 Credit scores play an all-powerful role these days when it comes to applying for a loan.
 A good credit score is directly related to your loan approval.
 Banks need assurance that you will be able to repay the loan.
 Based on your past credit history, banks can take a call on what kind of customer you will be during the tenure of your loan.
 If you have a good credit score, banks can have faith that you have good repayment behaviour.
 With a good score, you are in a better position to bargain for better interest rates.

 The Indian Overseas Bank allows you to take a car loan for a maximum tenure of 84 months.
 The longer your tenure, the more interest you pay.
-On a loan of Rs.
-2 lakhs for 3 years, you will pay a total of Rs.
-33678 in interest.
-The same loan taken for 5 years amounts to Rs.
-57333 in interest, though the EMI will be much lesser.
 A long tenure allows more time for things to happen.
 Unfortunate events that could lead to you being unable to pay the loan is a big risk for banks.
-Therefore a shorter period of time means lesser risk.
-So a long tenure will increase your total interest paid.
+Therefore, a shorter period of time means lesser risk.
+A long tenure will increase your total interest paid.